Poonamallee: Administration

 Poonamallee is governed by Municipality of Poonamallee, coming under the Thiruvallur district.
 Poonamallee Municipality is situated in the West Chennai of Tamil Nadu in Thiruvallur District.
 This town is surrounded with infrastructural facilities and it is near to visit Chennai Metropolitan Bus Terminal (CMBT).
-The town's traffic is managed by the Chennai Traffic Police (CTP).
+The town's traffic is managed by the Avadi Traffic Police (ATP).
 The town's police comes directly under Chennai Metropolitan Police department.
 The town elects 1 MLA to the state legislature and comes under Thiruvallur Parliamentary constituency.
 The town is famous for its 8 courts including the special courts for bomb blasts.
 It has gained importance since this court system dealt with the assassination of former Indian Prime Minister Rajiv Gandhi.